marcomarinodev/marcomarinodev/README.md

 I'm into backend and cloud engineering

-- 📲 Currently working as a Software Engineer @iongroup
+- 💻 Currently working as a Software Engineer @iongroup
-- 🔭 Studying how to detect and solve architectural smells of a microservices-based architecture
+- ⎈  Mastering Kubernetes, Golang and AI
+- 🔭 Exploring the Cloud Engineering world
-- 👥 I'm open to collaborate to any kind of projects
+- 👥 Open to collaborate

 <a href="https://it.linkedin.com/in/marco-marin%C3%B2-aa761518a"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="Marco's Github Stats"></a>